azardilis/fa_metabolism/doc/notes.md

 lack one of the defining characteristics of process calculi they do have formal operational semantics but since they don't have a textual representation these are not rewrite/reduction rules but rather operations on the network/graph.
-Another diffrence with more traditional process algebras is that compositionality is defined explicitly whereas in more traditional process algebras this is done implicitly through the definition of the behaviour of the individual constituent components.
+Another difference with more traditional process algebras is that compositionality is defined explicitly whereas in more traditional process algebras this is done implicitly through the definition of the behaviour of the individual constituent components.
 This makes them closer to familiar chemical stoichiometry reaction equations.
-This fact along with their graphical notation and the many tools for their execution, visualisation, and analysis makes them very intuitive and an attractive choicefor modelling.
-In particular here we use a specific variant of Petri Nets called Stochastic Petri Nets which gives some extra modelling capabilities.
+This fact along with their graphical notation and the many tools for their execution, visualisation, and analysis makes them very intuitive and an attractive choice for modelling biochemical systems in particular.
+Here we use a specific variant of Petri Nets called Stochastic Petri Nets which gives some extra modelling capabilities.
 In the next section we will give a short background on Petri Nets and the biology and biochemistry